 However, it’s hard to compare one herb with others because there isn’t scientific research like that.
 Everyone is different; for some people, one herb can work well over others.
 Having said that, Ashwagandha is a well-tolerated herb and can be used by anyone.
 Apart from this, herbs like Valerian Root, Chamomile, and Lavender are proven to bring deep sleep.

 What’s the best way to take Ashwagandha to sleep?

-b) In the early evening: taking it early before night gives the body a chance to absorb and fully use its potency.
+Taking it early before night gives the body a chance to absorb and fully use its potency.

-c) In the morning: consuming early in the day gives you the ability to cope with stress better.
-This promotes overall well-being and relaxation which helps you fall asleep easily when you lie in bed.
+Consuming early in the day gives you the ability to cope with stress better.
+This promotes overall well-being and relaxation, which helps you fall asleep easily when lying in bed.